Bike lock comparison: A texlock is more attractive, more flexible and more secure than other types of bike lock

 The higher the quality and thickness of the material, the more difficult it is to destroy the shackle.
 The same applies to the lock cylinder.
 The more compact it is, the more difficult it is to pick.
 U-locks therefore usually have a very high level of security.

-This is where the tex–lock eyelet comes into play.
+Here comes the tex-lock eyelet into play.

 tex-lock eyelet: U-lock with textile cable